 - Hot/Cold flashes

-Researchers can find BPC 157 for sale online, but it’s best to use a trusted source.
+Researchers can find BPC-157 for sale online, but it’s best to use a trusted source.
 You can buy BPC 157 peptide for research by visiting Core Peptides.
+Note that the peptide is only available for educational and research purposes and is strictly unapproved for human consumption or personal use.

 - C.H.
 Chang, et al. Pentadecapeptide BPC 157 enhances the growth hormone receptor expression in tendon fibroblasts, Mol.
 Basel Switzerland, 2014.